smckay1031/OctaGroove/README.md

-## Welcom to the OctaGroove Github Reposistory
+## Welcome to the OctaGroove Github Reposistory